hbajohr/time-based-photography/README.md

 https://user-images.githubusercontent.com/20578427/173243806-0a2f4e4c-f637-423f-b8ba-ee97a93aa18b.mp4

-To me, this looks insane - the combination of both approaches makes them look like they are floating, and the perspectival stretching/compressing makes the jogger smaller than the lamppost he is jogging in front.
+To me, this looks insane - the combination of both approaches makes them look like they are floating, and the perspectival stretching/compressing makes the jogger smaller than the lamppost he is jogging in front of.